 Because of the great tradition of the University of Nebraska interior linemen, people in the Midwest appreciate the unheralded work of the "big uglies" up front.
 Combine the quiet strong work ethic of Nebraskans and that appreciation of the Husker "Outland Tradition" (nine Outland Trophies in all) and Omaha is the perfect home to showcase the Outland.

 Also appearing at the dinner for the 17th straight year was the Nebraska's football senior awards winners, 2014 Award Winners were - the Novak Trophy - Trevor Roach, the Chamberlin Trophy - Ameer Abdullah and the Cletus Fischer Native Son - Jake Cotton.

-Tickets for this Event are on Sale and can be Reserved by calling 402.346-8003.
+Tickets for next years Event on January 14th, are on Sale and can be Reserved by calling 402.346-8003.

 ...........
 Omaha also Hosts the 3rd Annual Semi-Finalists Announcement Reception Party.

 The Football Writers Association narrows the search of the best linemen throughout the country to six semi-finalists, and that will be held November 17th at DJ's Dug Out Downtown.